ISMS Copilot for fintech compliance

 Most of the work above — Register of Information, ICT risk-management framework, incident classification — only matters if your entity is in DORA scope.
 The free DORA Applicability Checker walks the Regulation 2022/2554 financial-entity scope test (no transposition layer — DORA applied EU-wide from 17 January 2025) as a structured first pass; a starting point that anchors the cross-mapping decisions above rather than a final legal determination.

-Open the free DORA Applicability Checker →Frequently Asked Questions
+Open the free PCI DSS SAQ type checker →Frequently Asked Questions

 Does ISMS Copilot cover DORA's third-party register of information?